 - Benign Hematology track: Specialized track designed for fellows who aim for an academic career in hematology.
-This includes focused mentorship from benign hematology faculty, research opportunities through the Vascular Medicine Institute (VMI) or Hemophilia Center of Western Pennsylvania, focused electives in benign hematology, and opportunity to be on a VMI T32 training grant
+This includes focused mentorship from benign hematology faculty, research opportunities through the Vascular Medicine Institute (VMI) or the Western Pennsylvania Chapter of the National Hemophilia Foundation, focused electives in benign hematology, and opportunity to be on a VMI T32 training grant

 Here is an example of current fellows’ research projects:

 - Optimal Management of Oligometastatic Head & Neck Squamous Cell Carcinoma (Fellow: Steve Borson, MD | Mentor: Dan Zandberg)

 - Patient Reported Outcomes and Health Care Utilization of Survivorship Clinic Patients (Fellow: Kristine Gade, MD | Mentor: Josie van Londen, MD)